 Just like Ionic, Flutter also has three main layers:

-Flutter’s main architecture is based on the Simple DirectMedia Layer graphics library, in that it allows APIs to render all platform-independent UI components.
+Flutter’s main architecture is based on the Simple DirectMedia Layer graphics library, which allows APIs to render all platform-independent UI components.
 Additionally, Flutter also uses a type of JavaScript protocol to communicate with native (OS-level) APIs.

 In short:

-• Flutter applications are compatible with all platforms that are being able to support a Flutter engine and Skia graphics;
+Flutter applications are compatible with all platforms that are able to support a Flutter engine and Skia graphics.

 Dart

-Dart is an object-oriented, static typing coding language mainly used for web development, client development, and mobile applications.
+Dart is an object-oriented, static-typing programming language primarily used for web development, client-side development, and mobile applications.
 The latest Dart iteration is 2.0, and with the arrival of Flutter, both tools are now considered a viable duo since they work very well together.

-Unlike some languages, Dart has been created with the notion to be fast, efficient, and as comfortable as possible for developers to use.
-Therefore, it comes with a variety of very powerful tools, including a built-in package manager, parser, formatter, compiler and transpiler.
+Unlike some languages, Dart was designed to be fast, efficient, and as comfortable as possible for developers to use.
+Therefore, it includes a variety of powerful tools, including a built-in package manager, parser, formatter, compiler, and transpiler.

-In terms of its syntax, Dart writes similarly to Java, JavaScript, and C++ as well.
+In terms of its syntax, Dart is similar to Java, JavaScript, and C++.
 For developers with background knowledge in any of these languages, learning Dart would be a real cakewalk.

 Dart can be used in the following manner:

-Dart has two libraries (among other tools) dedicated for server work: namely, the dart:io and the dart:http libraries.
+Dart has two libraries (among other tools) dedicated to server work: namely, the dart:io and the dart:http libraries.
 Another tool for this purpose would be the Aqueduct framework.

 Dart can also be used for developing mobile applications thanks to Flutter.
 Currently, the job opportunities for Flutter developers are constantly on the rise.